 About the Connecticut History Review

-Connecticut History Review is the only academic journal devoted to the history of the state and is a publication of the Association for the Study of Connecticut History (ASCH).
+Connecticut History Review is the only academic, peer-reviewed, journal devoted to the history of the state and is a publication of the Association for the Study of Connecticut History (ASCH).
 Beginning in 1974, it was originally published as Connecticut History, with a title change in 2014 to Connecticut History Review.
 The journal publishes twice yearly, in spring and fall, and it aspires to serve many different constituencies—museums and historical society professionals, academic scholars, graduate students, educators, and history buffs.
 Each issue contains original articles, research notes, and book reviews on the history and culture of Connecticut; all are peer-reviewed.